-The FishEthoBase is the first database to assemble ethological knowledge on fish and other aquatic species that are kept in farms worldwide.
+The FishEthoBase is the first database to assemble ethological knowledge on fishes and other aquatic species that are kept in farms worldwide.
 The FishEthoBase is not only the project with which the collaboration between fair-fish international and the FishEthoGroup started, it is also a pioneering idea.

 Only by knowing natural needs and conditions as well as behaviour in the wild and under farming conditions may we give informed recommendations on how to improve welfare in captivity.
 Providing information with open access and systematically categorised in either detailed full profiles or focused short profiles, the FishEthoBase targets scientists and practitioners, NGOs, the general public, and other stakeholders.